Geometrical representation of subshifts for primitive substitutions: Finite extension of a torus translation

 \begin{lemme} Let $M$ be a matrix with integer coefficients.
-If $\gamma$ is an eigenvalue of $M$ of modulus $\geq 1$ such that every associated generalized eigenvector has sum zero, then every generalized eigenvector associated to a conjugate of $\gamma$ also has sum zero. \end{lemme}
+If $\gamma$ is an eigenvalue of $M$ such that every associated generalized eigenvector has sum zero, then every generalized eigenvector associated with a conjugate of $\gamma$ also has sum zero. \end{lemme}